Initial Cybersecurity Concept

 13. Supplier Cybersecurity Requirements to Derive

-• SSR-CON-001 (Candidate): The supplier shall produce and maintain the cybersecurity concept and verification evidence covering Cybersecurity requirement handling.
+• SSR-CON-001 (Candidate): The supplier shall produce and maintain the cybersecurity concept and verification evidence covering Security evidence and traceability.

-• SSR-VIH-001 (Candidate): The supplier shall support vulnerability monitoring and incident handling for Vulnerability management over the defined lifecycle, including field updates.
+• SSR-VIH-001 (Candidate): The supplier shall support vulnerability monitoring and incident handling for Vulnerability and Incident Handling over the defined lifecycle, including field updates.

-• SSR-SYS-001 (Candidate): The ECU shall implement the System behavior behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.
+• SSR-SYS-001 (Candidate): The ECU shall implement the System Function behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.

-• SSR-SYS-002 (Candidate): The ECU shall implement the System behavior behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.
+• SSR-SYS-002 (Candidate): The ECU shall implement the System Function behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.

-• SSR-SYS-003 (Candidate): The ECU shall implement the System behavior behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.
+• SSR-SYS-003 (Candidate): The ECU shall implement the System Function behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.

-• SSR-SYS-004 (Candidate): The ECU shall implement the System behavior behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.
+• SSR-SYS-004 (Candidate): The ECU shall implement the System Function behaviour required by its allocated customer requirements, including the specified functions, signals, states and timing.

 • SSR-COM-001 (Ready for Customer Alignment): The ECU shall restrict and protect communication for OEM/Customer Review Interface, exposing only OEM-agreed services and applying authenticity/integrity/freshness and boundary controls on allocated signals.